vvscode/docs/docs/conversation/conversation-send-a-message-with-fb-messsenger.md

 ### Create your Facebook App

-If you have an existing FB Developer Account and an FB App, you cant skip to [Add Messenger Product to your FB App](#add-messenger-to-your-app).
+If you have an existing FaceBook Developer Account and a FaceBook App, you can skip to [Add Messenger Product to your FB App](#add-messenger-to-your-app).
-To register for an FB Developer account go to **[Facebook Developer Account](https://developers.facebook.com)** and click **"Get Started"** on the upper right menu.
+To register for a FaceBook Developer account, go to **[Facebook Developer Account](https://developers.facebook.com)** and click **"Get Started"** on the upper right menu.

 [](images/channel-support/messenger/fb_for_developers.png)

-Once you have created your Facebook developer account you can choose to **"Create First App"**
+Once you have created your Facebook developer account, you can choose to **"Create First App"**.

 ![Create App Form](images/channel-support/messenger/fb_create_first_app.png)

-Your new _APP ID_ will be displayed at the top left of your FB App Dashboard.
+Your new _APP ID_ will be displayed at the top left of your FaceBook App Dashboard.

 ![Facebook App Dashboard](images/channel-support/messenger/fb_app_dashboard.png)

 #### Add Messenger to your app

-From your FB Developer Dashboard, under _Add Product_, click on Messenger **"Setup"** button.
+From your FaceBook Developer Dashboard, under _Add Product_, click on the Messenger **"Setup"** button.

 #### Generate your Messenger API Token

-To generate your Messenger API Token, add the FB Page you created earler. scroll down to **Access Tokens** and click **"Add or Remove Pages"**.
+To generate your Messenger API Token, add the FaceBook Page you created earler.
+Scroll down to **Access Tokens** and click **"Add or Remove Pages"**.

 ![Add Remove Page](images/channel-support/messenger/fb_add_remove_page.png)

-Now follow the prompts and choose the new FB Page you just created.
-Make sure that you leave default setting **Manage and access Page conversations in Messenger** set to YES.
+Next, follow the prompts and choose the new FaceBook Page you just created.
+Make sure that you leave the default setting **Manage and access Page conversations in Messenger** set to YES.

 ![Manage and Access Conversations](images/channel-support/messenger/fb_manage_and_access_conversations.png)

-You will should see your FB Page listed under **Access Tokens**, click on the **"Generate Token"** button.
+You should see your FaceBook Page listed under **Access Tokens**.
+Click on the **"Generate Token"** button.

 Copy and store your Messenger Token somewhere safe, we will need it to add the Messenger Channel to your **Sinch Conversations App**.

 ![Generate Messenger Token](images/channel-support/messenger/fb_generate_messenger_token.png)

-#### Configure your FB Messenger Channel on Sinch Conversations API
+#### Configure your FaceBook Messenger Channel on Sinch Conversation API

-Create and send a POST to **Patch** your Sinch Conversations App with the newly created **Messenger Token**, this will allow Sinch Conversations App to respond to inbound messages posted by visitors of your FB Page.
+Create and send a POST to **Patch** your Sinch Conversations App with the newly created **Messenger Token**, this will allow the Sinch Conversations App to respond to inbound messages posted by visitors of your FaceBook Page.

 ```shell Curl
 curl --location --request POST 'https://api.conversation-api.prod.sinch.com/v1beta/projects/{project_id}/apps' \